Experiencing the Magic of Cappadocia and Istanbul: A Leather Lover's Adventure

 Therefore, I embarked on a more in-depth search.
 And those who seek, always find.

 I especially appreciated the architecture and mosques that seemed to be around every corner.
-I admire the marble, the light, and the sense of cleanliness due to the light color of the stone.
+I admire the marble, the light, and the sense of cleanliness due to the light-colored stone.

-On the other hand.
-Like any major city, Istanbul has its drawbacks.
-I would have much preferred to use bike sharing to get around instead of taxis.
-Not only are taxis far from being eco-friendly, but many drivers also seem to believe that overcharging customers is part of being a good driver.
+However, like any major city, Istanbul has its drawbacks.
+I wished I could have used bike sharing to get around instead of relying on taxis.
+Taxis are not eco-friendly, and many drivers seem to believe that overcharging customers is part of being a good driver.
 So, be cautious about that.
+For this reason, I much preferred walking.

-For exploring a very hilly city, I chose to wear very comfortable calf boots along with either a leather dress or leather shorts.
+For exploring such a hilly city, I chose to wear calf boots for comfort, along with either a leather dress or leather shorts.
 Strolling through the vibrant, colorful suburbs, I felt both chic and at ease.

-This trip signaled the start of summer for me, as the sunny and delightful weather encouraged me to fully embrace my summer leather wardrobe.
+This trip signaled the start of summer for me.
+The sunny and delightful weather encouraged me to fully embrace my summer leather wardrobe.

 Is your leather wardrobe prepared for summer?